AntalJozsefminiszterur88/Szamitepvalto-Extravaganza/README.md

 `2` selects the laptop and `3` selects the EliteDesk.
 Connection and disconnection events are logged so you can verify detection in the console.

+After copying `boot.py` to the Pico you must reset the board for the new configuration to take effect.

 ### Autostart

 On Windows the application configures autostart via the registry.
 When started